Karyazilim/Logo-Maker/README.md

 ## Usage
  - For any server upload all files on logomaker folder to directory
  - Type http://yourserver/logomaker and make something great.
- - A small video for it
+ - A small video for usage https://youtu.be/pmuMU2B5zgo

 ## Requirements
  - PHP Version > 7+ - 8.1.1 Required